MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.People/New-MgUserPerson.md

 ### -ScoredEmailAddresses
 The person's email addresses.
-To construct, see NOTES section for SCOREDEMAILADDRESSES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SCOREDEMAILADDRESSES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphScoredEmailAddress[]